GDPR | Seers Article

 GDPR is a regime drafted to give EU citizens control over their personal data.
 It simplifies the regulatory environment for business.
-This framework is designed to aware the world regarding the laws and obligations, personal data, privacy and consent in this high tech era.
+This framework is designed to aware of the world regarding the laws and obligations, personal data, privacy and consent in this high tech era.

 A data breach can happen, an individual’s information can get lost, stolen or can be released into the hands of people who were never intended to see it, and those people often have malicious intent.
-Under the terms of GDPR, an organisation and the people who accumulate the personal data under the secure conditions, are obliged to safeguard it from unauthorised users and exploitation.
+Under the terms of GDPR, an organisation and the people who accumulate the personal data under the secure conditions, are obliged to safeguard it from unauthorized users and exploitation.
 They must also secure the data to respect the rights of data owners and to shun penalties.

 Data contraventions in digits

 - Google is accused of violating European Data Protection Law (GDPR) by a group of seven consumer organisation.
 Google accusation

 - $280 billion!
 That’s the communicative cost of all the cyber-attacks on businesses that hit the EU in 2016 alone. cyber-attacks

 - The stats are in for the first year of GDRP, Europe’s gold-standard data privacy law.
 GDPR fines totalled €56M, with more than 200,000 investigations, 64,000 of which were upheld.
 GDPR fines